hack-gpon/hack-gpon.github.io/_ont/ont-odi-realtek-dfp-34x-2c2.md

 {% include_relative ont-luna-sdk-useful-commands.md
     flash='flash'
     ploam='hex'
-    customSwVersionAlert="This needs the `OMCI_OLT_MODE` value to be set to 3 and firmware 220530 or 220923 modded by @stich86 or if you don't want to replace firmware to change software version, set `OMCI_OLT_MODE` value to `21`.
-This will force to use your own settings from the XML file, but this is a hack and causes sigsegv of `/bin/checkomci`." speedLan='1234567'
+    customSwVersionAlert="This needs either `OMCI_OLT_MODE` to be set to 3 and firmware version 220530 or 220923 as modded by @stich86 or, if you don't want to replace the installed firmware, set `OMCI_OLT_MODE` value to `21`.
+This will force the stick to use your own settings from the XML file, but this is a hack and causes sigsegv of `/bin/checkomci`." speedLan='1234567'
     omciOLT21='true'
 %}